Helen Cecelia Black

-Helen Cecelia Black, née Spottiswoode (1838 – 8 February 1906) was an English journalist, best known for the series of interviews with women writers published in book form in 1893 as Notable Women Authors of the Day.
+Helen Cecelia Black (née Spottiswoode; 12 November 1836 – 8 February 1906) was an English journalist, best known for the series of interviews with women writers published in book form in 1893 as Notable Women Authors of the Day.

 Life

-Helen Spottiswoode was born in Bengal, India, the daughter of Arthur Cole Spottiswoode and Jessy Eliza Loveday.
-In 1856 she married Thomas Black, a captain and company manager for P&O. She founded St Mary’s Cottage Hospital, a charity hospital specializing in leg ailments, in Southampton in 1872.
+Helen Spottiswoode was born in Cawnpore, Bengal, India, the daughter of Maj.-Gen. Arthur Cole Spottiswoode and Jessy Eliza Loveday.
+In 1856, she married Thomas Black, a captain and company manager for P&O. She founded St Mary's Cottage Hospital, a charity hospital specializing in leg ailments, in Southampton in 1872.
 After her husband's death in 1879, she moved to London and worked as a journalist for periodicals including the Lady’s Pictorial, Womanhood, Black and White, The Sketch and Queen.
 Her friends included Sarah Grand and Marie Corelli.